stk-kriging/qsi-paper-experiments/README.md

 ```

 List of the submodules used by this project:
- * `algorithms/stk-contrib-qsi`: Matlab code for the proposed algorithm (QSI-SUR) and some competitors.
  * `algorithms/gramacylab-nasa/repo`: Python code for the ECL algorithm of (Cole et al, 2023).